shirish93/shirish93.github.io/_ideas/2024-03-13-clean-trash-national-park.md

 ## Introduction

 This project proposes a multi-pronged approach to reduce littering in Nepal's national parks, drawing on behavioral science, financial incentives, and community participation.
 Firstly, strategically placed "pre-filled" trash cans will act as a nudge, subtly suggesting responsible disposal through the power of social proof.
 With less subtlety, park rangers and security personnel will remind the entering visitors --pointing at the trash cans -- that other visitors like them have had the good manners to clean up after themselves, and they are expected to follow the trend.
 Second, visitors entering the park will receive reusable trash bags with a refundable deposit, creating a direct financial incentive to dispose of waste properly.
-Finally, we'll harness the energy and idealism of local youth by organizing regular clean-up activities in collaboration with schools and colleges, fostering a sense of shared responsibility and environmental stewardship.
+Finally, we'll harness the energy and idealism of local youth by organizing regular clean-up activities in collaboration with schools and colleges, supporting a sense of shared responsibility and environmental stewardship.
 This multifaceted approach, combining behavioral intervention, financial incentives, and community involvement, offers a promising solution to tackle the issue of littering head-on, ensuring Nepal's national parks remain pristine havens for all to enjoy.

 All three of the proposed solutions are tested and have worked in other civic and private fields, and we are just harnessing existing techniques to align interests to clean our National Parks clean.